 Finally, you could try applying CBD topically as a cream or ointment.
 Although CBD cannot enter the bloodstream through the skin, it can be absorbed through the pores and act directly on cannabinoid receptors in the area.
 This means that topical CBD creams may be especially beneficial for localized conditions such as inflammation of a particular joint or muscle.

-Could CBD Affect Other Medication?
+Could CBD Affect Other Medications?

 Understanding how CBD is metabolized is important not only in terms of bioavailability, but also because it could affect the way other drugs work.
 Many drugs, including CBD, are broken down in the liver by an enzyme called cytochrome P450.